edavidk7/hacknation26/README.md

 Ruben is an exploratory tool that lets people create music from images, videos, and text while gaining intuition for how AI models interpret multimodal inputs.

 ## Screenshots
+The homepage looks like this:

 ![Input page](screenshots/ruben_page.png)

+Running on a multimodal set of inputs produces an intermediate representation:

 ![Sonic Blueprint editor](screenshots/ruben_sonic_blueprint.png)